Guide

 Portarlington Pier Squid Fishing: The Bellarine Workhorse

-It is also a strong backup when other bay spots are blown out.
-The pier’s orientation gives it useful protection from southerly and south-westerly wind, which can make it fishable when more exposed locations are unpleasant.
+The pier’s orientation gives it useful protection from southerly and south-westerly wind, which is what keeps it fishable when more exposed locations turn ugly.

 Weed Beds and Calm Water